 IoT requires new skills and a lot of collaboration

-The approach to IoT solutions and projects is specific from the data point of view, as it is not the same as the process of implementing an IT solution, such as ERP, where most of the requirements and parameters of the deployment are known.
+The approach to IoT solutions and projects is specific from the data point of view, as it is not the same as the process of implementing an IT solution, such as ERP, where we already know most of the requirements and parameters of the deployment.
 The acquisition of data from sensor systems requires adequate knowledge.
 Also, IoT projects require a lot of experimental and data engineering work as well as intensive end-user collaboration.
-At the data level, therefore, specific knowledge and experience are needed, which companies usually do not already possess and so cooperation between different teams and even companies is even more important.
+At the data level, therefore, specific knowledge and experience are needed.
+Companies usually do not already possess them and so cooperation between different teams and even companies is even more important.

 This is followed by more advanced solutions, integrations, analytical solutions, artificial intelligence (AI) and machine learning (ML).
-Properly prepared data is very important, while mastering all the processes requires new approaches, especially in understanding content and information technology environments.
-Usually, a need to process large amounts of structured and unstructured data in real-time appears, for which some (older) information technologies are inadequate and new data platforms need to be implemented.
+Properly prepared data is very important, while mastering all the processes.
+It requires new approaches, especially in understanding content and information technology environments.
+Usually, a need to process large amounts of structured and unstructured data in real-time appears, for which some (older) information technologies are inadequate and implementation of new data platforms needs to take place.

-Modern companies are striving to have an insight into the overall state of the enterprise, and the introduction of IoT solutions is the future of business.
-Namely, while ERP systems mainly collect all business data, including certain production data (work orders, machine occupancy...), companies with IoT solutions get a detailed view of the state of the production process, down to the individual machine in real-time.
-By combining data from business and manufacturing information systems, companies can use analytical approaches and tools to obtain relevant information and indicators that can be used as a basis for improving manufacturing processes, creating new business models, increasing efficiency and profitability, and better managing and decision making.
+Modern companies are striving to have an insight into the overall state of the enterprise.
+So the introduction of IoT solutions really is the future of business.
+Namely, while ERP systems mainly collect all business data, including certain production data (work orders, machine occupancy…), companies with IoT solutions get a detailed view of the state of the production process, down to the individual machine in real-time.
+By combining data from business and manufacturing information systems, companies can use analytical approaches and tools to obtain relevant information and indicators.
+We can use those as a basis for improving manufacturing processes, creating new business models, increasing efficiency and profitability, and better managing and decision making.